The Evil That Men Do

 Images: Ernst Ludwig Kirchner, Two Acrobats, 1932-33.

-Titian, Charles V With Dog, 1532-33.Explore posts in the same categories: bad writing, Race comment below, or link to this permanent URL from your own site.
+Titian, Charles V With Dog, 1532-33.bad writing, Race comment below, or link to this permanent URL from your own site.